stephenfrench9/GoodDockerThings/README.md

 \mounts

-So, build this docker file into an image, call it 'today', and then execute the following command.
+So, build this docker file into an image

+``docker build . -t today``

+Run the image with the following command

 ``docker run -v "$(pwd)"/portal:/app today``

+The image is going to run whatever you have placed in /portal and called app.py.
+It will use /portal/ as its working directory.
-Now you have a container that is using the directory you launched from as its working directory.
+Note: The image really expects to find something called "app.py" in whatever directory you desginate as its working directory.
-In this case, the container is using a directory it refers to as '/app', but that dir is really the directory './portal', so I think you had better make sure that portal is in your working directory when you launch the container.
-The container must be launched from the right place.